transferwise/styleguide-components/README.md

 ##### Radio and checkboxes
 Using the standard bootstrap form structure, your radio and checkboxes will also be upgraded to much prettier versions supporting all standard functionality.

+You will need to use the [TransferWise Bootstrap](http://bootstrap.transferwise.com) project to take advantage of  these styles.
 ```
 <div class="form-group">
     <label class="control-label">Label</label>